Skip to content

 Methods for Structures

-Structures can have special functions for themselves.
+Structures can have special functions (methods).
 Similar to class methods of object oriented programming.
 You can use structure generics in function and have generics for your function.

 WARNING